joular/joularjx/README.md

 ```

 JoularJX depend on the following software or packages in order to get power reading:
-- On Windows, JoularJX uses a custom power monitor program that uses the [Windows RAPL driver by Hubblo](https://github.com/hubblo-org/windows-rapl-driver), and therefore require installing the driver first, and runs on Intel or AMD CPUs (since Ryzen).
 - On Windows, to read the data from the RAPL driver, we use a custom program monitor called [Power Monitor for Windows](https://github.com/joular/WinPowerMonitor).
 It used to be part of JoularJX, but now it is in its own repository.
 Download the binary (or compile the source code), and specify its path in ```config.properties```.
+Runs on Intel or AMD CPUs (since Ryzen).
 - On PC/server GNU/Linux, JoularJX uses Intel RAPL interface through powercap, and therefore requires running on an Intel CPU or an AMD CPU (since Ryzen).
 - On macOS, JoularJX uses `powermetrics`, a tool bundled with macOS which requires running with `sudo` access.
 It is recommended to authorize the current users to run `/usr/bin/powermetrics` without requiring a password by making the proper modification to the `sudoers` file.
 - On Raspberry Pi devices on GNU/Linux, JoularJX uses our own research-based regression models to estimate CPU power consumption with support for the following device models (we support all revisions of each model lineup.
 However, the model is generated and trained on a specific revision, listed between brackets, and the accuracy is best on this particular revision):